Updated: Apr 18

 It all starts with a vision

-After the moving eighties and the terrible disaster of Chernobyl, Hartmut Heinz decided in 1987 to change course.
-To lead a healthy life eating organic food and taking care of the land is very important.
+After the moving eighties and the terrible disaster of Chornobyl, Hartmut Heinz decided in 1987 to change course.
+To lead a healthy life eating organic food and taking care of the land are very important.

 Hartmut: “It was right after Chernobyl, people could see how fragile our ecosystems were and it changed everything for us.
 What I wanted for my family had to be the same as for my work.
 Our neighbours, however, did not understand.”

 Sustainable economic management was necessary in viticulture until the 1930s in order to be able to harvest anything at all.
 Hartmut's ancestors had always ensured healthy soil, with only a few temporary exceptions.
 The Heintz family then converted fully to biodynamics, the first winery in this German region to do so.
 Before that, Hartmut's father had already experimented with wide-area systems and thus already created a good basis for that decision.
 Biodynamics in the vineyard was a tough cookie to crack not only because Hartmut his father had zero experience but also because his neighbors kept on working with the same old pesticides.
 The soils are still connected to the soils of other places.
 Water does not ask where it can go.
 Nevertheless, the father of Hartmut was dedicated and 20 years later the winery is recovered perfectly, having healthy soils and a diverse ecosystem.